oroinc/documentation/backend/setup/system-requirements/index.rst

 Operating Systems
 ~~~~~~~~~~~~~~~~~

-Linux distributions (RedHat, Ubuntu, Debian, CentOS) are recommended for the production setup.
+Linux distributions (RedHat, Ubuntu, Debian, Oracle Linux) are recommended for the production setup.
 Windows 7 and above and Mac OS X can be used for the development environment.

 Software